-Homemade Caramel Corn
+Homemade Brown Sugar Caramel Corn

 I always make a double batch of this caramel popcorn because it almost always disappears within an hour of making it.
 Good thing it’s so quick and easy!
-I use microwaveable popcorn to keep things super simple (it’s already buttered and salted!).
-And my caramel sauce is foolproof!
+I use microwaveable popcorn to keep things super simple (it’s already buttered and salted!), and my caramel sauce is foolproof!
 I make it with corn syrup so it never crystallizes, and a bit of baking soda ensures it dries incredibly light and crisp.

 Email this Recipe